-To address these challenges, cities are implementing new technologies to upgrade their infrastructure.
-Smart technologies are being implemented into everything from thermostats and cars to street lamps and drones.
-With the expansion of the Internet of Things (IoT), the total number of connected things in cities is expected to reach 9.7 billion by 2020 – a 782% increase from 2015.
+To address these challenges, cities are implementing smart technologies in everything from street lamps and drones to robotics and building information modeling (BIM).
+Additionally, with the expansion of the Internet of Things (IoT), the value of IoT in smart cities is expected to reach $330.1 billion by 2025—up 316 percent from 2018.

 Smart cities are rapidly becoming the standard of urban living.
 To learn more about the technologies used in smart cities and some inspiring smart cities around the world, check out our infographic below.